-- endorsement or increase of the original fines - a ban from competition for individuals or the club for a period of time, in addition to, or instead of, any fines - placing the penalty against the club rather than individuals, or vice-versa - finding in favour of the appellants.
+- endorsement or increase of the original fines - a ban from competition for individuals or the club for a period of b.
+Appeal to Council

+- time, in addition to, or instead of, any fines - placing the penalty against the club rather than individuals, or vice-versa - finding in favour of the appellants.
 This could involve questioning the decisions of Umpires and provision of these findings to the appropriate Regional Umpiring Committee responsible for the licensing of the Officials named.